 When someone is abusing codeine, they might show certain behavioral and psychological symptoms such as:

 They might also experience the short-term and long-term side effects discussed above.
-It is possible for codeine abuse to cause someone to experience depressive symptoms, according to a study published in the Journal of Clinical Psychopharmacology.
+Codeine abuse can cause someone to experience depressive symptoms, according to a study published in the Journal of Clinical Psychopharmacology.
 Dysphoric moods may accompany the depressive symptoms.

 In addition to pancreatic and respiratory problems, codeine abuse might cause other long-term physical effects.
 These might include liver damage, such as hepatitis, digestive system damage, and kidney damage.